COVID-19 Energy Map

 Global Mapping of Emergency Measures Adopted During the COVID-19 Pandemic for Continuous and Affordable Household Energy Supplies

 Since March 2020, researchers from the EU COST Action ENGAGER Energy Poverty have mapped out 380+ global responses to the COVID-19 pandemic, as undertaken by governments, regulators, utilities and energy companies to ensure continuous and affordable energy supplies for households during the COVID-19 crisis.
-This global mapping excercise led to the most comprehensive international evidence-based database of emergency measures undertaken to date, all to support access to energy services and alleviate energy poverty.
+This global mapping excercise resulted in the most comprehensive international evidence-based database of emergency measures undertaken , to date, to support access to energy services and alleviate energy poverty.
 The map can be used by researchers and policy-makers alike to study and compare responses to COVID-19.
+The map covers measures in all regions until March 2021, and specific updates for Asia and Europe (until March 2022), and Latin-America (until September 2022).

 More info can be found below.